Pagepro/pagepro-book/README.md

 * Read articles about preparing code review with the use of pull / merge requests and follow good practises.
 Share links on #front-end-development, Slack.

+# Prepare for the position of a JavaScript/React Developer

+@TODO

+# Prepare for the position of a New Business Developer

+@TODO

+# Prepare for the position of a Project Manager

+@TODO

 # First day at Pagepro

 * Meet the team and look around the office